Casual wards for the destitute of no fixed address

 - Both workhouses and casualty wards were funded by their local parish and managed by its Board of Guardians.

-The inmates of casual wards were destitute.
+The inmates of casual wards were completely destitute.
 Because they had to move on every morning, they spent their days on the road, walking from one casual ward to another or spending nights under hedges or in barns.
 So they were often to be seen walking/tramping along the roads.
 That is why they were commonly known as tramps, although officially they were called vagrants.

 Food for inmates of casual wards